Graylog2/documentation/pages/pipelines/pipelines.rst

 Overview
 ========

-Pipelines are the central concept which tie together the processing steps Graylog applies to your messages.
+Pipelines are the central concept tying together the processing steps applied to your messages.

-They contain rules and can be connected to streams, allowing fine grained control which processing is done on which kinds of messages.
+Pipelines contain rules and can be connected to one or more streams, enabling fine-grained control of the processing applied to messages.

-Because processing rules are simply conditions followed by a list of actions and do not have control flow by themselves, pipelines have one additional concept: stages.
+Processing rules are simply conditions followed by a list of actions, and do not have control flow by themselves.
+Therefore, pipelines have one additional concept: stages.

 Think of stages as groups of conditions and actions which need to run in order.
 All stages with the same priority run at the same time across all connected pipelines.
-They provide the necessary control flow to decide whether or not to run the rest of a pipeline.
+Stages provide the necessary control flow to decide whether or not to run the remaining stages in a pipeline.

 Pipeline structure
 ==================